IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Ragnarok's Brew costs more resources except Styigan Stars and makes 3, to help justify it requiring Styigan Stars

--Ancient Fabric is now sold by the merchant in multiplayer
+-Ancient Fabric is now sold by the Merchant in multiplayer

+-Luminary Wings no longer require Prismal Bars (they already require the Prismal Booster, so why more?)

--Flawed 1mm0rtal1ty Pr0t0call is now crafted with Ancient Fabric instead of Souls of Byte
+-Flawed 1mm0rtal1ty Pr0t0call is now crafted with Ancient Fabric instead of Souls of Byte, Soul of secrets requires Souls of Byte again instead of Ancient Fabric

 -Copper/Cobalt Wraith's cores can no longer take crits from the last hit on piercing weapon